 - What’s their average claim-contested win rate?

 When risk is balanced across a large global network of merchants, leading commerce protection vendors can take calculated risks to optimize order approvals.
-That is, riskier orders that fall into the gray area — and which would likely be declined by more risk-averse fraud prevention tools — can be approved and shipped covered by the vendor’s guarantee.
+That is, riskier orders that fall into the gray area — and which would likely be declined by more risk-averse Merchant Fraud Prevention tools — can be approved and shipped covered by the vendor’s guarantee.
 If the order turns out to be fraudulent, then you don’t pay a cent.
 But, if the order is legitimate, then the AI model learns that similar orders should also be approved, and so your order approval rates improve over time.

 Free from the burden of fraud liability, you can make order decisions based on data rather than fear.
 This is essential if you hope to automate.
 If your goal is to automate 100% of your orders, you need to be confident that any approved order that results in a chargeback will be paid for by the provider.

 References from satisfied customers who can provide solid proof points that the solution works are critical.
 Look for references across industries as well as in your own retail vertical, as that will tell you how robust and flexible the solution is.
 In a world in which fraudsters are constantly innovating and thinking out of the box, you need to be, too.
 And you need a savvy solution provider who is covering all possible bases.

 Size them all up, and you’ll choose Signifyd